codingfunz/invoicing/README.md

 * Function names in `functions.php` are very common keywords and may cause conflict if loaded in WordPress or other packages.
 Either wrap within a class or make the names unique.

 ### paths
-* base url - /invoicing/
+* base url - /invoicing/ (folder name can be changed to whatever is preferred)
 * config - invoicing/?do_config=1
 * create invoice - invoicing/?do_invoice=1
 * edit an invoice - invoicing/?do_invoice=1&edit=invoice-3504.json